ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the server receives a newAccount request signed with a key for which it already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URL of that account in the Location header field.
-The body of this response is the account value as it existed on the server before this request; any fields in the request object MUST be ignored.
+The body of this response represents the account object as it existed on the server before this request; any fields in the request object MUST be ignored.
 This allows a client that has an account key but not the corresponding account URL to recover the account URL.

 If a client wishes to find the URL for an existing account and does not want an